 - tell the caregiver that the section 396 provider has been informed of the allegation and will receive a copy of the draft and final outcome reports

-- inform the section 396 provider of the support available from Fostering Kids NZ
+- inform the section 396 provider of the support available from Caring Families Aotearoa

-- may request the provider to assist in the investigation or assessment, or to act as an advisor.
+- may request the provider to assist in the assessment or investigation, or to act as an advisor.

-It's the social worker's decision how much information about the investigation or assessment to disclose to the section 396 provider — if they're uncertain, they should seek legal advice.
+It's best practice for Oranga Tamariki and the section 396 provider to work closely together to complete the assessment or investigation.
+However, it's the social worker's decision how much information about the assessment or investigation to disclose to the section 396 provider — if they're uncertain, they should seek legal advice.

 Information we provide to the section 396 provider

 The section 396 provider is responsible for approving its own caregivers.